 Sverrir Gudjonsson is a proud and charismatic classical counter-tenor with deep knowledge of Icelandic culture and history.
 In 1999 his solo CD Epitaph (Grafsrift) was chosen one of the CDs of the year in Gramophone Magazine.
 He performs a major role in numerous award-winning contemporary operas.
 He will be our Reykjavik host and show us around his downtown neighborhood.

-This trip is designed for a small group of six travelers.
+This trip is designed for a group of 10-14 travelers.
 Spots will be given on a first-come-first serve basis.
 We encourage you to sign up while there is still availability.

 Program Price Includes:

-- Guided visits to Harpa Concert Hall, Icelandic Art Museum, New Center for Visual Art, Volcano House, 12 Tonar, Bad Taste Records, Grandi Harbor gallery row, Farmer's Market Store, and Skogar Folk Museum
+- Guided tours of Harpa Concert Hall, Icelandic National Gallery, New Center for Visual Art, 12 Tonar, Bad Taste Records, Grandi Harbor gallery row, and Skogar Folk Museum

 - Private concert and screening of Fantomas by musical artist Amiina at Mengi (or similar)

-- Overnight excursion through the southern Icelandic coast during the height of Aurora Borealis season.
-Led by photojournalist Brooks Walker to visit small towns and natural landscapes including Seljalandasfoss Waterfall, horseback riding under the Eyjafjallajokull Volcano, Solheimajokull Glacier, Dyrholaey lighthouse, Krysuvik geothermal area, and more.
+- Guided 4-day excursion through the southern Icelandic coast to visit small towns and natural landscapes including Seljalandasfoss Waterfall, horseback riding under the Eyjafjallajokull Volcano, Thagkill, Solheimajokull Glacier, Dyrholaey lighthouse, Jökursálón glacial lagoon, Krysuvik geothermal area, and more

 - Entrance to the Blue Lagoon geo-thermal natural baths and spa